marina8888/gas-analysis-dilution-method/README.md

 # flame-dilution-method

 ### Overview
 Often, equipment used for product gas analysis has a limited measurement range and a dilution gas(es) is added so that the measured gas values (such as NOx) do not exceed equipment tolerances.
-Often the tracer gas (the gas of interest) within the dilution gas can be the one which is also the target species that the user needs to measure.
-In this case 1 dilution gas is insufficient and 2 dilution gases must be used.
-This file defines the equations for gas analysis where the product gas may or may not contain a dilution gas.
+Often the tracer gas (within the dilution gas mixture) can also be a target species that the user needs to measure (as can often be the case with CO2 and N2).
+In this case 1 dilution gas is insufficient and 2 dilution gases must be used during the experiment.
+Calculating parameters and uncertainties for 2 dilution gases involves long equations and multiple parameters, that can be cumbersome and time-consuming to write within the constraints of the standard excel functions.
+This file defines the user defined functions for gas analysis (when 0, 1 or 2 dilution gases are used).

 Equations and parameters are labelled as per publication below: https://www.jstage.jst.go.jp/article/mej/advpub/0/advpub_19-00193/_article/-char/ja/